LRT in

 Photo by page author

-Southbound train entering University station
+Southbound train at University station.

 Photo by page author

-Northbound train arriving at University station
+Northbound train arriving at University station.

 The line continues the southwest alignment to the University station located at 89 Avenue and 112 Street.
 This extension across the river opened in August 1992, but with only a single track from the south valley portal to University station.
 A second track was added and began service on May 14, 1994.